-Nairobi: May 14, 2019: KOKO, the international technology company that is rolling out a clean cooking fuel distribution Network in Kenya in partnership with Vivo Energy, starting now in Nairobi, today announces its support of the ongoing “CHUJA” campaign, calling on others to pledge their support and sign the petition online.
+Nairobi: May 14, 2019: KOKO, the international technology company that is rolling out a clean cooking fuel distribution Network in Kenya in partnership with Vivo Energy, starting now in Nairobi, today announces its support of the ongoing “CHUJA” campaign against dirty cooking fuels.

 CHUJA, an acronym for Chama Cha Usalama Jikoni Amua, aims to encourage Kenyans to reconsider how their choice of cooking fuel impacts their family’s health, as well as the environment.
 It aims to rally Kenyans around the dangerous health impacts stemming from unsafe cooking practices and indoor air pollution, driven primarily by charcoal, kerosene, firewood, and illegally-refilled LPG.

 At the same time, CHUJA seeks to highlight the availability of clean alternatives, such as bioethanol and (safe) LPG.

 “When we saw the message and vision of CHUJA, it was clear to us that this is a natural fit, and we wholeheartedly support any campaign that seeks to encourage positive choices for Kenyan families and the environment.
 The CHUJA music video released last week was great in highlighting this critical issue with great humour and creativity.
 It’s clear that CHUJA shares a kindred spirit with KOKO!”, a KOKO spokesperson commented.

 They added: “The impact of indoor air pollution and kitchen explosions is terrible, and often underreported.
 It’s estimated that more than 20,000 people die every year in Kenya as a result of diseases attributed to indoor air pollution.
 At KOKO, we’re acutely aware of this scourge, and that’s why we are working hard to bring clean, affordable KOKO Fuel to households across Kenya, starting in Nairobi.”